GACC responds to Airspace consultation.

 The introduction of satellite navigation for all aircraft departing from Gatwick (like satnavs for cars) means that all aircraft follow the same narrow routes, causing great distress to those below.

 This was justified as being in line with the Government policy of reducing the number of people 'significantly affected' by aircraft noise.
-The consultation on Air Space by the Department for Transport published 2 February, however, suggests a new policy which will permit dispersal - see latest news.
+The consultation on Air Space by the Department for Transport published 2 February, however, suggests a new policy which will permit dispersal.

 GACC puts case for dispersal to Aviation Minister